y-z-zhang/y-z-zhang.github.io/h3_chimera.md

 This clip shows the dynamics of a switching chimera state and its space-time plot.
 The switching between the coherent and incoherent clusters can be triggered by arbitrarily small noise.

 <div class="align-center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/uK2PxvkH2XA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe width="1000" height="315" src="https://www.youtube.com/embed/uK2PxvkH2XA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ### Gallery
 You can download the original file (72000x72000 resolution, around 1 Gigabyte) for the riddled basin of the chimera states [here](/assets/images/basin.jpg) and fully explore its stunning details.
+This image is the winner of the [2018 Northwestern Science Images Contest](https://bit.ly/2EzP3BX).

 ### References